Mesoscale simulation model for odd fluids: Hydrodynamic theory and transport coefficients

-\emph{Hydrodynamic theory and transport coefficients.}---The CSRD model properly describe the hydrodynamics of real odd fluids.
-The hydrodynamic equations can be derived via a microscopic kinetic theory~\cite{MPC_Kinetic} originally developed by Pooley and Yeomans for determining the transport coefficients of the conventional SRD.
-In this approach, the system is approximated to be in local equilibrium, with the single-particle distribution being a function of local thermodynamic variables.
-According to the CSRD dynamics (Eqs.~\eqref{strEq}-\eqref{colEq}), the fluxes of conserved quantities, including mass, momentum and energy, are directly derived through lengthy calculations (see Supplementary Material~\cite{SM} for the detailed derivation).
-Note that both streaming and collision steps may contribute to the fluxes of the conserved quantities.
+The hydrodynamic equations of the CSRD fluid can be derived via a microscopic kinetic theory~\cite{MPC_Kinetic} originally developed by Pooley and Yeomans for determining the transport coefficients of the conventional SRD.
+In this approach, the system is approximated to be in local equilibrium, with the single-particle distribution being a function of local variables.
+From the CSRD dynamics (Eqs.~\eqref{strEq}-\eqref{colEq}), the fluxes of conserved quantities, including mass, momentum and energy, are directly derived through lengthy calculations (see Appendices~\ref{APPENDIX::B} and \ref{APPENDIX::C}).
+Note that both streaming and collision steps may contribute to fluxes of the conserved quantities.
 The transport coefficients can be extracted from the expressions of these fluxes.
-And, substituting the fluxes into the corresponding conservation equations separately yields the mass continuity equation, the Navier-Stokes equation and the heat conduction equation,
+And, substituting the fluxes into the corresponding conservation equations separately yields the continuity equation, Navier-Stokes equation and heat conduction equation,